 Noffar Bar, MD, is an Assistant Professor of Medicine (Hematology) at Yale School of Medicine and completed her internship and residency at the Mount Sinai Hospital and her fellowship at Yale.
-She received her medical degree from the Sackler School of Medicine New York State/American Program of Tel Aviv University.
+She received her medical degree from the American Medical Program at Tel Aviv University in New York.

 Dr. Bar is a member of the American Society of Clinical Oncology, the American Society of Hematology, and the International Myeloma Society.
 Dr. Bar’s research is focused on multiple myeloma and other plasma cell disorders.
 She specializes in all treatment modalities for myeloma including CAR T-cell therapy and stem cell transplant.
 She received grant support through the Conquer Cancer Foundation’s Young Investigator Award for her work looking at the prevention of multiple myeloma.
 Dr. Bar is dedicated to improving treatments for myeloma patients through innovative clinical trials.
 Additionally, Dr. Bar is a medical educator and a member of the Classical Hematology Disease team at Yale.
 She is interested in promoting high value care for hematology patients.

 - MDAmerican Medical Program at Tel Aviv University (2009)

 - How I manage relapsed/refractory myeloma; transplant vs. novel drugs in 2023Hartford, CT, United States 2023New England Hematologic Diseases Symposium

 Honors & Recognition

 |Young Investigator Award||Conquer Cancer Foundation||2016|

 |AACR/ASCO Workshop on Methods in Clinical Cancer Research||2015|